syncfusion-content/winui-docs/winui/Shadow/Customization.md

 ---
 layout: post
 title: Customization in WinUI Shadow control | Syncfusion
-description: Learn here all about customization feature in Syncfusion WinUI Shadow control.
+description: Learn here all about the customization features such as color, opacity, position, and blur radius in Syncfusion WinUI Shadow control.
 platform: winui-controls
 control: SfShadow
 documentation: ug